What Happens When You Dine and Dash?

-Many restaurants realize the cost of the food is not worth potential injury to an employee chasing after someone.
+Many business owners realize the cost of the food is not worth the potential injuries to employees chasing after someone.
 In fact, you could injure someone accidentally while chasing after a fleeing walkout.
-That becomes a bigger issue since both the employee and the employer could be found liable for any injuries or damages.
+That becomes a bigger issue since both you and your employer could be liable for any injuries or damages.

 Before you decide to leave the dining area without paying for your appetizers, there is a risk of dine-and-dash penalties.
 Even if you make it to the parking lot without paying, the restaurant may have security cameras.
 A restaurant owner may give the security system pictures to law enforcement or post your picture on social media.

 If you are accused of dining and dashing, talk to a local criminal defense lawyer about your legal rights.